 The FVBCB incentive awards vest in three tranches, 1/3 on each January 1 of the year immediately following the grant date and have a cash settlement on such vesting dates.
-The fair value of FVBCB awards were estimated considering forfeiture rates of 5% and 10% respectively for the second and third year of the award.
 The estimated FVBCB liability is amortized over the three year vesting period with each vesting tranche fully amortized at vesting date.
 The liability is also fair valued at each reporting date with adjustments recorded through profit and loss.
-The estimated FVBCB liability at December 31, 2014 was \$107 thousand.
+The estimated FVBCB liability at December 31, 2015 was \$184 thousand (December 31, 2014 - \$107 thousand).